How to compare two texts

 How does the diff checker compare texts?

 Line by line, using the same longest-common-subsequence approach as git and classic diff tools.
-Removed lines show red with a minus, added lines green with a plus.
+It finds the longest run of lines both versions share, then marks everything outside it: removed lines red with a minus, added lines green with a plus, unchanged lines plain.

 Can I ignore whitespace or capitalization differences?

-Yes — Ignore whitespace treats lines differing only in spacing or indentation as identical; Ignore case treats Hello and hello as the same.
+Yes.
+Ignore whitespace treats lines that differ only in spacing or indentation as identical; Ignore case treats Hello and hello as the same.
+Both filter out reformatting noise so only real edits show.

 Is it safe to paste confidential documents?

 Yes.
-The comparison runs entirely in your browser — nothing you paste is transmitted, logged or stored anywhere.
+The comparison runs entirely in your browser, nothing you paste is transmitted, logged or stored anywhere, which makes it safe for contracts, source code and unpublished writing.

 How large can the texts be?